mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 Talking about the “correct ordering of your function parameters” is a bit of a pedantic discussion to have, but sometimes it makes things easier when you're using things like [closures](#closures) or [partial functions](#partial-function-application), which we'll cover later.

 Order your function parameters by how likely the caller is to change them.
-Parameters that are more likely to remain the same across function calls go first and parameters that are more likely to change across function calls go last.
+Parameters that are more likely to remain the same across function calls go first, and parameters that are more likely to change across function calls go last.

 For example, the Portuguese government has a platform where I can check all of the receipts I have issued as a trainer during a specific time period.
 They are likely to have an endpoint, somewhere, that accepts a taxpayer number, a time interval start date, and a time interval end date, and the endpoint retrieves all of the receipts for that taxpayer within that timeframe.